As a parent, you are always on alert to your child’s health and well-being so when you hear your newborn sneezing naturally you are concerned.

 Skin-to-skin contact even helps conserve Baby’s calories, which aids in healthy weight gain but, more importantly, allows Baby to more efficiently fight off the virus.

 If you live in a cold climate, you may find that during winter months your baby is more congested or sneezing more often.

 The dry air created by the furnace can be a significant factor in having a congested baby on your hands.

-You apparently can’t shut off the furnace, but you can run a cold mist humidifier in your infant’s room to combat that warm, dry air flow.
+You apparently can’t shut off the furnace, but you can run a in your infant’s room to combat that warm, dry air flow.
 This helps add moisture to the air and in turn, helps Baby breathe easier with less congestion and sneezing.